bercesadam/QuantumCircuitsinCompiler/README.md

 -   **Template-Based Dimensional Encoding**
     Hilbert space dimensionality and system sizes are encoded directly in template parameters, enabling the compiler to enforce algebraic consistency across operations.

--   **Concepts and Compile-Time Constraints**
+-   **Concepts, Type Traits and Compile-Time Constraints**
     C++20 concepts are used to express mathematical requirements such as linearity, unitarity, and operator compatibility.
-    This makes the code self-documenting and prevents misuse of abstractions.

--   **Type Traits and Static Introspection**
-    Custom type traits are employed to reason about quantum objects at compile time, enabling conditional logic, specialization, and validation without runtime overhead.

 -   **`constexpr` Evaluation and Zero Runtime Cost**
-    Where applicable, quantum state evolution and operator application can be fully evaluated at compile time, eliminating runtime cost and enabling aggressive compiler optimization.
+    Where applicable, quantum state evolution and operator application can be fully evaluated at compile time, eliminating runtime cost.

 -   **Clear Separation of Abstraction Layers**
     The design cleanly separates: